 Where does sharing come from?
 Obviously it comes from assignment.
-But what causes some of the biggest problems is sharing come from method calls.
-Parameter passing in Java is like an assignment to a local variable and it causes sharing for all non-primitive types.
+But what causes some of the biggest problems, is we often overlook that that sharing comes from method calls.
+Parameter passing in Java (call by value) is like an assignment to a local variable and it causes sharing for all non-primitive types.
 The programmer has no choice in parameter passing and so must always be on the defensive when using mutable objects.